Ekagrah/Linux-Ark-Dedicated-Server/README.md

 # Linux ARK Survival Evolved Dedicated Server

 When we started this crazy idea to run our own dedicated server we knew very little.
-We manually managed copy mods, this was running on a Windows machine, and my friend wasn't fond of administering the server.
+We manually managed copying of mods, this was running on a Windows machine, and my friend wasn't fond of administering the server.
 We learned a lot and as a system administrator I was a better fit.
-So when Ragnarok was released I set up my own server on Lubuntu16.04 setup a dummy steam account so I could run easily access server updates.
-I heard about SteamCMD but just didn't want to deal with trying to figure that out.
+So when Ragnarok was released I set up my own server on Lubuntu 16.04, setup a dummy steam account so I could run easily access server updates.
+We had heard about SteamCMD but just didn't want to deal with trying to figure that out.
 I decided it was more fun to write my own scripts and figured my work may be helpful for someone else.

 ## Getting Started

 First, after actually purchasing the game, decide what mods you want - this can be difficult as there is a lot of content out there.
 Here is a link (http://steamcommunity.com/sharedfiles/filedetails/?id=847707731) to what I use and you will see the list in my code.

 Next, set up a virtual machine.
-I wont detail there here but see this guide https://linus.nci.nih.gov/bdge/installUbuntu.html (provided by National Cancer Institute).
-I use lvm in a custom set up with about 16GB provided to /opt.
+I wont detail that here but see this guide https://linus.nci.nih.gov/bdge/installUbuntu.html (provided by National Cancer Institute).
+I use lvm with about 16GB provided to /opt.

 Now we will install LinuxGSM:
 1) Ensure write premissions to /opt